 These non-IFRS financial measures are not measures of financial performance under IFRS and should not be considered as an alternative to any IFRS financial measure.
 In addition, such measures, as defined by ABN AMRO, may not be comparable to other similarly titled measures used by other companies, because the abovementioned non-IFRS financial measures are not uniformly defined and other companies may calculate them in a different manner than ABN AMRO does, limiting their usefulness as comparative measures.
-ABN AMRO believes that these non-IFRS measure are important to understand ABN AMRO's performance and capital position.
+ABN AMRO believes that these non-IFRS measures are important in order to understand ABN AMRO's performance and capital position.

-The reported results for the years ended and as at 31 December 2015, 2014 and 2013 included in this Operating and Financial Review have been audited.
+The reported results for the years ended as at 31 December 2017, 2016 and 2015 which are included in this Operating and Financial Review are derived from the audited financial statements.